rq/rq/docs/monitoring.md

 ## Interval polling

-By default, if `rqinfo` is ran in a terminal session, it will print stats and autorefresh them every 2.5 seconds.
-You can specify a different poll interval, by using the `--interval` flag.
+By default, `rqinfo` will print stats and exit.
+You can specify a poll interval, by using the `--interval` flag.

 {% highlight console %}
 $ rqinfo --interval 1